 Getting Married on a Budget

-Financially savvy fiancées should learn what the off-season means for their locale and how to leverage it.
+Financially savvy brides and grooms should learn what the off-season means in their location and how to leverage it.
 For ring shopping, avoid October, November and December, when the demand soars and so do the prices.
-Warm weather climates, like Arizona, experience their wedding off-peak season in the summer – a better time to bargain-hunt because demand for venues is falling, advises Brides.com.
+Warm weather climate spots like Arizona experience their wedding off-peak season in the summer – a better time to bargain-hunt because demand for venues is falling, advises Brides.com.
 If you plan to bring wedding guests to a hotel or resort during a slow time, point this out and negotiate for a reduction in the total cost.

-A wealth of recommendations is available when it comes to feeding your guests on a budget.
+When it comes to feeding your guests on a budget, there are lots of options available.
 Consider the following our top 5:

 - Limit the number of choices on the dinner menu.
 Each additional choice can add upwards of $15 more per person, according to Brides.com.
-Be sure to include a vegetarian option.
+Be sure to include vegetarian and gluten-free options.

 - Let the chef choose the fish and vegetables.
 Trust him or her to select the best, and less expensive, options for the location and season.

-- Order a small one or two-tiered cake, and supplement it with a larger sheet cake.
+- Order a small one- or two-tiered wedding cake, and supplement it with a larger sheet cake.

-Read the contractual fine print slowly and carefully.
-Sure, this takes time, but understanding in advance the cost of serving, corkage and cleanup; extra music equipment for a large hall; and overtime for the photographer and band will be beneficial when the wedding is over.
+Look over the contracts your vendors provide you with slowly and carefully before you sign them.
+Sure, this takes time, but knowing the details about things such as overtime cost for the photographer and wedding band will be beneficial when the wedding is over.

-In this age of online reviews, couples can even get fined for a bad write-up, which is in the contract for weddings held at The Union Street Guest House in Hudson, New York.
+In this age of online reviews, couples can even get fined for a bad write-up, which is in the contract for some wedding venues such as The Union Street Guest House in Hudson, New York.
 If wedding guests post a less-than-favorable review of the historic inn and its vintage accommodations, the couple can be fined $500.
-According to Brides.com, more vendors are including this image protection clause, which means read all the paperwork and negotiate accordingly before signing.
+According to Brides.com, more vendors are including this image protection clause, which means you should read all the paperwork and negotiate accordingly before signing.